debanjum/Analytext/README.md

 2. ```cd /path/to/this/repository```
 3. Copy text to be analysed into repository
 4. ```sudo chmod +x Metextractor.sh Analytex.sh Analytext.sh```
-5. Change the path of $scriptsdir in Metextractor.sh to the directory these repository files are in
+5. [Optional]Change the path of $scriptsdir in Metextractor.sh to the directory these repository files are in
 6. ```./Metextractor.sh Test.tex```
 7. ```./Analytex.sh```
 OR